isomerpages/moe-mayflowersec/_curriculum/Departments/Mathematics.md

 ![](/images/math4.jpg)

-You may wish to interact with the GeoGebra applet below.

-[insert geogebra extension here]

-To view the whole GeoGebra lesson, go to [https://www.geogebra.org/m/xmwc2j68](https://www.geogebra.org/m/xmwc2j68)
+To view the GeoGebra applet, go to [https://www.geogebra.org/m/xmwc2j68](https://www.geogebra.org/m/xmwc2j68)

 May the beginnings of being a Mayflower Mathematician become the seed of your child’s success beyond Secondary Years!